PaperMC/PaperDocs/source/server/configuration.rst

       hidden blocks with stone and 2 is to replace all blocks with random block data.

-* max-chunk-section-index
+* max-block-height
-    - **default**: 3
+    - **default**: 64
-    - **description**: Controls to what Y value (height) the engine should operate to, expressed in chunk sections.
-    - **note**: To determine the total height, use this formula:
-      ($index + 1) * 16.
-Therefore, the default value of 3 will result in the
-      engine functioning up to Y: 64.
+    - **description**: Sets the maximum height at which anti-xray will attempt to hide ores.
+Only multiples of 16 are allowed.
+Other values will be rounded down to a multiple of 16.

 * update-radius
     - **default**: 2
     - **description**: Controls the distance in blocks from air or water that hidden-blocks are hidden by the anti-xray engine.
+The maximum allowed value is 2.

 * lava-obscures
     - **default**: false